2023 Best Economics Bachelor's Degree Schools in the Rocky Mountains Region

 Full Economics at Colorado State University - Fort Collins Report

-University of Colorado Boulder landed the #6 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the midsize city of Boulder, CU - Boulder is a public school with a fairly large student population.
+University of Colorado Boulder came in at #6 in this year’s edition of the Best Economics Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the city of Boulder, CU - Boulder is a public school with a fairly large student population.

 While working on their Bachelor's Degree, economics majors at CU - Boulder accumulate an average of around $16,856 in student debt.
 This translates to an average monthly loan payment of $630, based on a 10-year repayment plan.

-Regis University landed the #7 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the city of Denver, Regis U is a private not-for-profit school with a moderately-sized student population.
+Regis University ranked #7 on this year’s Best Economics Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Located in the large city of Denver, Regis U is a private not-for-profit college with a medium-sized student population.

 Full Economics at Regis University Report

-University of Utah landed the #8 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the midsize city of Salt Lake City, U of U is a public college with a very large student population.
+With a ranking of #8, University of Utah did quite well on this year’s best schools for economics students working on their bachelor’s degree.
+Located in the midsize city of Salt Lake City, U of U is a public school with a very large student population.

 On average, economics graduates from U of U take out $19,124 in student loans while working on their Bachelor's Degree.